yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 #### resources

 Specify resource `requests` & `limits` under `resources` attribute.
 The resources to be specified are `cpu` & `memory`.
-The `resource` property in itself is optional & it won't be applied to created `StatefulSets`, if omitted.
+The `resource` property in itself is flagal & it won't be applied to created `StatefulSets`, if omitted.
 You may also choose to specify either `resource.requests` or `resource.limits`, or both.

-#### Configuration options (gflags)
+#### Configuration flags

-Specify list of configuration options (gflags) for additional control of the YugabyteDB cluster.
-For available configuration options, see [YB-Master configuration options](../../../../../reference/configuration/yb-master) and [YB-TServer configuration options](../../../../../reference/configuration/yb-tserver/).
+Specify list of configuration flags for additional control of the YugabyteDB cluster.
+For available configuration flags, see [YB-Master configuration flags](../../../../../reference/configuration/yb-master) and [YB-TServer configuration flags](../../../../../reference/configuration/yb-tserver/).

 If you have enabled TLS encryption, then you can set: